Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-Before we move on, however, there is a design detail that I think is significant.
-We had to consider what happens with invalid data - what happens if someone sends us something that doesn't validate.
+Before we move on, there is one more implementation detail I want to cover.
+We had to consider what happens when someone sends us something that doesn't validate.
 If we were just a regular database, we could reject it.
 Of course, if we were just a regular database, we'd be keeping only the current state and it would break our contract with our users to provide them data that lacks integrity.
 As an immutable and time-variant database, I think we have a responsibility to handle all events, not just the ones we like, because events happen in the real world and it's not like we can just reject reality.
 Even if it means our data is in an exceptional state.
 The decision we made was to use the metadata to flag states that are invalid.
 If you ask for a key without metadata, we'll send you the most current valid state.
 But if you ask for the data and metadata, it'll give you the current invalid state.
 And we can use the "invalid" flag to create a report showing which keys are broken, and ask some human being for help.

 [ slide: